Ashrockzzz2003/iitm-bs-xplore/ai/evaluations/README.md

 ### How it works
 - Sweeps chunk sizes, overlaps, top_k, and optional score thresholds (see search space in the script).
-- Evaluates all agents using recorded answers (no live agent calls) but can pull live contexts from ChromaDB if it is reachable and credentials are set.
+- Evaluates live agents by default (recorded references are used only if a live call errors) and can pull live contexts from ChromaDB if it is reachable and credentials are set.
 - Scores each trial by the mean of ragas metrics (or lexical fallbacks when ragas/LLM is unavailable).
 - Writes a Markdown report to `ai/evaluations/results/hparam_tuning.md` and updates `rag_config.json` with the best settings (including metadata about the run).